MisterIcy/RenegadeDiff/README.md

 ## Overview

-**Renegade Diff** is an Github Action that conducts ruthless code reviews and analyses pull requests with the precision of a vigilnte that is powered by Generative AI.
+**Renegade Diff** is an Github Action that conducts ruthless code reviews and analyses pull requests with the precision of a digital vigilante that is powered by Generative AI.

 ## Usage